rstudio-education/teach-shiny/website/content/workshop/_index.markdown

 #### > 03 - [Structuring (information and activities)](../../materials/03-scaffolding/03-structuring.pdf)

-🎨 use visual clues
+🎨 Use visual clues
-🏃‍♀ ♀️ sprinkle interactivity
+🏃‍♀ Sprinkle interactivity
-🏗 caffold your exercises
+🏗 Scaffold your exercises

-🚩 Write a sequence of three exercises that build on each other -## 12:30 - 14:00 - Lunch
+🚩 Write a sequence of three exercises that build on each other

+### 12:30 - 14:00 - Lunch

 ### Afternoon